If you’ve found shared scooters useful or simply fun, then you might have contemplated buying your own.

 In any case, $400/year is a conservative figure if you use shared scooters regularly.

-And$400 is roughly the price of the Xiaomi M365 (here’s an Amazon link), one of the most popular electric scooters on the market.
+$400 is also roughly the price of the Xiaomi M365 (here’s an Amazon link), one of the most popular electric scooters on the market.

 That means breaking even within a year, or just a few months for many folks.
 And it’s pure savings from that point on.
 Granted you’re still on the hook for charging it at home, but that shouldn’t exceed 5 or 10 cents a day.